codatio/codat-docs/docs/expenses/faq.md

 Codat does not currently publish a public product roadmap.
 If you would like to learn more about upcoming product releases, speak to your account manager.

-### Am I able to update an attachment (i.e. receipt) when I have already synced the expense transaction?

-Codat pushes attachments synchronously to the expense transactions.
-To update any of these documents, you need to remove the attachment from the accounting platform.
-Next, you need to upload the correct document either directly to the accounting platform or using Sync for Expenses.
-When using Sync for Expenses, you benefit from its support for multiple attachments.

 ### How can I migrate our in-house integration to Codat?

 Our [token migration process](https://docs.codat.io/get-started/migration) allows you to seamlessly migrate your customers' connections without them needing to reconnect.
 We offer self-service and managed migrations, so you can choose the option that suits your use case best.